Hydrogen atom as a nonlinear oscillator under circularly polarized light: epicyclical electron orbits

-The 2D interaction of a Hydrogen atom and a circularly polarized light has never been solved exactly before because it belongs to a class of difficult problems called the restricted three-body problem.
-In this paper, we showed that if we apply first-order perturbation theory, we can solve the resulting nonlineear differential equation exactly using exponential Fourier series analysis.
-We did not use the standard techniques of Hamiltonian mechanics as done by most of the other authors, but instead used vectors and complex numbers in Newtonian Mechanics within the framework of Clifford (geometric) algebra~$\cl_{2,0}$.
+The 2D interaction of a hydrogen atom and a circularly polarized light has no known closed-form solutions, because it belongs to a class of difficult problems called the restricted three-body problem.
+In our revised paper, we showed that if we apply first-order perturbation theory, we can solve the resulting nonlinear (antilinear) differential equation exactly using exponential Fourier series analysis.
+We did not use the standard techniques of Hamiltonian mechanics as done by most of the other authors, but instead used vectors and complex numbers in Newtonian Mechanics within the framework of Clifford (geometric) algebra~$Cl_{2,0}$.

-Unlike the Lorentz oscillator model that yields only one resonant frequency $\omega = \omega_0$, our oscillator model of the atom yields three resonant frequencies: 1, $\omega_0$, and $2\omega_0$.
-These frequencies would have required three separate Lorentz oscillator models.
-We expect that if we extend the perturbation theory from first-order to second-order and higher or take into account the force due to the circularly polarized magnetic field of light, we shall obtain more resonant frequencies, which may be integral multiples of the fundamental angular frequency $\omega_0$ of the electron's unperturbed circular orbit, as similarly obtained in the quantum harmonic oscillator.
-We expect that we may be able to remove the divergent orbits at the resonant frequencies by adding radiation damping terms as done in the Lorentz model (eg., terms proportional to either $\dot{\mathbf r}$ or $\dddot{\mathbf r}$).